srglbdv/marketo-utm-tracking/README.md

 };
 ```

-3. Set your primary domain and secondary domains (if any) for cross-domain tracking:
+3. Set your primary domain and secondary domains (if any) for multi-domain tracking:

 ```javascript
 // Configuration variables